-Have you received an email, phone call, or letter from Publishers Clearing House saying that you were a big winner?
-If so, it's important to know how to tell the difference between a legitimate prize win and a sweepstakes scam.
+If you receive an email, phone call, or letter from Publishers Clearing House saying that you're a big winner it's important to be able to tell the difference between a legitimate prize win and a sweepstakes scam.

 - "I just received a notice in the mail from Publishers Clearing House.
 They're saying that I have won a sweepstakes prize.
 Is this real?"

 - "I received a prize notification letter along with a check from Publishers Clearing House to cover expenses.
 Should I cash the check?"

 - "Publishers Clearing House keeps calling and telling me I've won $100,000,000.
 They say I have to pay 1% in taxes before they release the prize.
 What should I do?"

 6 Ways to Recognize and Avoid PCH Scams

 Scammers are adept at making people believe that they are affiliated with Publishers Clearing House when they're not.
-PCH is a popular target of their scams because people are familiar with the company and want to believe they have really won a prize.
+PCH is a popular target of scams because people are familiar with the company and want to believe they have really won a prize.

 But a legitimate-looking win notification should not be enough to make you believe you are a big winner.
 Logos can be copied, names of legitimate PCH employees can be found on Google, signatures can be forged.
 You need to be familiar with how PCH really notifies its big winners.